-No hospital or GP can refuse you treatment purely on the basis that you have sued or are suing them.
+No hospital or GP can refuse your treatment purely on the basis that you have sued or are suing them.
 It is important to understand however that doing so can affect your relationship with any doctors concerned, who may respond to the situation in different ways.
-You must always feel confident that the treatment / care you are receiving is being delivered to the highest standard possible, and where any doubts exist as to this it may be wise to seek referral or treatment somewhere else.
+You must always feel confident that the treatment/care you are receiving is being delivered to the highest standard possible, and where any doubts exist as to this it may be wise to seek referral or treatment somewhere else.
 Any doctors concerned also hold the right to recommend that you do so.

 It’s also important to bear in mind that where you have an ongoing case against said doctor or hospital, divulging private medical information to those parties could compromise your chances of a successful outcome, making doing so ill-advised.

-In some instances your intentions behind suing a surgeon may not be to redress losses suffered by you, but to prevent others falling victim to substandard care in future by having the person responsible struck off.
+In some instances, your intentions behind suing a surgeon may not be to redress losses suffered by you but to prevent others from falling victim to substandard care in future by having the person responsible struck off.

 Where this is the case, one alternative to suing the surgeon is to make a formal complaint to the General Medical Council (GMC); the medical body responsible for regulating all medical practitioners in the UK.
 The GMC may decide to investigate your case and may contact you for further information or evidence.
 Ultimately, they can subject the surgeon or GP responsible to a disciplinary hearing, and in the most serious cases order that they be struck off.

 If you are still unsure as to whether suing a surgeon or GP is in your best interests, contact a Blackwater Law medical negligence solicitor today for comprehensive, free initial advice and support.
 You could secure the compensation necessary to put your life back on track following serious medical wrongdoing.